stdevel/satprep/README.md

 **satprep** is a Python toolkit for generating CSV/PDF patch reports for systems managed with [Spacewalk](http://www.spacewalkproject.org/), [Red Hat Satellite](http://www.redhat.com/products/enterprise-linux/satellite/) or [SUSE Manager](http://www.suse.com/products/suse-manager/).

 This can be very useful if you need to document software changes due to IT certifications like [ISO/IEC 27001:2005](http://en.wikipedia.org/wiki/ISO/IEC_27001:2005) or many other.

 After doing maintenance tasks this toolkit can create detailed change reports per host.
+Before rebooting patched systems you can also automate scheduling downtime for your systems monitored by [Nagios](http://www.nagios.org/), [Icinga](http://www.icinga.org/), [Thruk](http://www.thruk.org/) and [Shinken](http://www.shinken-monitoring.org).